ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {CODE analyzers_5@Indexes\Analyzers.cs /}

+{PANEL/}

-## Ordering When Field is Searchable
+{PANEL: Ordering When a Field is Searchable}

-When field is marked as `Search` sorting must be done using additional field.
+When a field is marked as `Search`, sorting must be done using an additional field.
 More [here](../indexes/querying/sorting#ordering-when-a-field-is-searchable).

+{PANEL/}

 ## Related Articles